hpcaitech/EnergonAI/README.md

 #### Latency
 Here GPT3 in FP16 is adopted.
 Here a node with 8 A100 80 GB GPUs is adopted.
 Every two GPUs are connected with NvLink.
-Here the sequence length is set the half of the padding length when using redundant computation elimination method, which is the EnergonAI(RM).
+Here the sequence length is set the half of the padding length when using redundant computation elimination method, which is the Energon-AI(RM).
 Here FasterTransformer is adopted in comparison and it does not support the redundant computation elimination method in the distributed execution.
 <div  align="center">
     <img src="https://user-images.githubusercontent.com/12018307/169728315-8ac95e4f-3e81-44e5-b82b-5873ffe85351.png" width = "600" height = "300" alt="Architecture" align=center />